v13.12.0

 Basic Usage

-Mockaton will serve the files on that given directory.
-Filenames can have dynamic parameters and comments.
-Each route can have different mock file variants.
+Mockaton will serve the files on the given directory.
+It's a file-system based router in which filenames can have dynamic parameters and comments.
+For paraments use square brackets [], and for comments use parentheses ().
+Comments are handy because this way each route can have different mock file variants.
+Similarly, each route can have different response status code variants.

 Route Filename Description

-/api/login api/login(invalid attempt).POST.401.json Anything within parenthesis is a comment, they are ignored when routing
+/api/login api/login(invalid attempt).POST.401.json Anything within parenthesis is a comment.
+They are ignored when routing.
+You can add many comments, foo(c0)(c1).png

 How to create mocks?